 - Income-based Job Seeker’s Allowance

 - Universal Credit with a monthly earned income of £1,250 or less in any assessment period in the last 12 months

 If you are in receipt of Income Support, Income-based Job Seeker’s Allowance, Universal Credit or Working Tax Credit extra conditions will also apply, namely:

 - You’re 60 years of age or more (this only applies if you have Working Tax Credit)

 - You are responsible for a child under 16 years of age (under 20 if they are studying or training)

 - You get Disabled Child Premium, Disability Premium or Pensioner Premium

 - You get disability living allowance, Personal Independence Payment or have limited capability for work and/or work-related activity (this only applies if you have Universal Credit)

 How do I apply?

 The Energy Company Obligation is available in England, as well as Scotland and Wales.
-If you would like more information or would like to check your eligibility you can contact the Energy Saving Advice Service on 0300 123 1234.
+You can visit Boiler Grants for more information, to check your eligibility and to apply online.